Kunlong1994/lab3/Lab-06.md

 * Then plug the microSD card into your RPi and plug the power in.
 * Wait 30 seconds, and you will get an email with your IP address.

-(Instructions on modifying this to get online in other places are here.)

 # Chatbot

 In this tutorial, we will use a Raspberry Pi to create a chatbot!
 Your Pi will be serving up it's own webpages with an interface that allows people to type in text entries and receive your Chatbot's replies.